 **click to enlarge**

-On the centre on the dashboard we can see the market research results concerning first the brand awareness with and without help, as well as a themes and celebrity suggestion, to know which image the audience associates with the brand.
+On the center of the dashboard, we can see the market-driven research discoveries concerning first the brand awareness with and without help, as well as themes and celebrity suggestions, to know which image the audience associates with the brand.